globalcoffeeplatform/Delta-DataWarehouse-Documentation/docs/source/governance.rst

 Intellectual property
 ---------------------
-The Global Coffee Data Standard is the joint intellectual property of GCP and COSA.
+The Global Coffee Data Standard is the joint intellectual property of GCP and ISEAL.

 .. raw:: html